maffinnn/mit-6.828/README.md

 Solution files contain the detailed notes.

-Have pin-pointed many of bugs made when I was doing the labs.
+Have commented on many of bugs made when I was doing the labs.

 Learned a lot from this module.